vegfall/quiz_app/README.md

 - AI is not 100% reliable and might cause some bugs such as:
   - Number of alternatives, might not match what you set at all questions, however it will still work.
   - The return question/alternative might not always follow the expected json structure.
 If this happens unfortunately the database might have to be reset.
-This has only happened once and the fix was unfortunately to reset the database.
+This has only happened twice and the fix was unfortunately to reset the database.
   I will work on a fix, but for now, if it happens, please reset with the **Cleanup** steps, and set up the game again.
 - If AI is not responding, a short mock quiz called **MOCKQUIZ** can be used to test the game.
 - Very rarely the services do not wait for MySQL to respond, even with health check.
 If this happens,